 Tony Stewart's return to the track has ended only a little over halfway through his race at Atlanta Motor Speedway.

 Stewart hit the wall for the second time after his right front tire blew out on lap 172, ending his night.
-Stewart drove his battered car to the garage and then exited without speaking to reporters.
+He drove his battered car to the garage and then exited without speaking to reporters.

 His crew chief Chad Johnston said the 14 team was disappointed, but will now start focusing on next weekend's race in Richmond, Virginia.